SolardiaX/AWS-Auto-Tag/README.md

 # The expression output will be `2022-02-02T22:22:22Z`
 ```

-> NOTES: The js dot style **DO NOT** check None/null property access, please use it carefully.
+> NOTES: The js dot style **DO NOT** check none/null property, please use it carefully.

 #### Apply